mental32/PyBasic/README.md

 A (dartmouth) BASIC inspired interpreter written in C using CPython.

-PyBASIC provides a flavour of classic BASIC, Behaviour may not be consistent with programs written for classic BASIC.
+> PyBASIC provides a flavour of classic BASIC, Behaviour may not be consistent with programs written for classic BASIC.

+## Progress

+Working

+ - Nothing (yet!)

+Planned

+ - jumping with GOTO
+ - Variable assignment
+ - IF statements
+ - expression evaluation
+ - stdlib functions
+ - FOR loops
+ - using PRINT
+ - reading sockets

 ## Installing